 Produktive Issue Tracking in Open Source

-What caught my attention with opensource immediatly, was the fact, that I could interact with those projects.
-I didnt needed money (which I did not have as a schoolkid and a student) and I did not need much education in the field.
+What caught my attention with opensource immediately, was the fact, that I could interact with those projects.
+I made not needed money (which I did not have as a schoolkid and a student) and I did not need much education in the field.

-Still, via email you had to wait, on irc you had to check the timezones in which the developers or administrators you wanted to reach where available. so I spent mainly nights at these channels of communication, as most of the developers and admins had either their dayjobs, or they where somewhere on the other side of the planet.
+Still, via email you had to wait, on irc you had to check the timezones in which the developers or administrators you wanted to reach where availably.
+So I spent mainly nights at these channels of communication, as most of the developers and admins had either their day jobs, or they were somewhere on the other side of the planet.

 A very popular remotely hosted and free tracker nowadays is github . it enables developers and administrators to share their software/scripts with the community open and freely.

-Imagine, I write an issue about your software. while my formulations are usually rather clear and non-agressive, you might fall victim to the fact. that the message i am leaving reaches you at a time where you feel vulnerable, or maybe youre sick and in bed etc… that is something I couldnt have known.
+Imagine, I write an issue about your software.
+While my formulations are usually rather clear and non-aggressive, you might fall victim to the fact.
+That the message I am leaving reaches you at a time where you feel vulnerable, or maybe you're sick and in bed, etc. That is something I couldn't have known.

-As a result, youre slightly aggressive, getting harsh on me and starting to insult me. now theres the problem. because you wherent objective, and didnt took the time first to think about what you wrote. now you have your reply to my message showing to everyone on the tracker.
+As a result, you're slightly aggressive, getting harsh on me and starting to insult me.
+Now theres the problem.
+Because you wherenot objective, and did not took the time first to think about what you wrote.
+Now you have your reply to my message showing to everyone on the tracker.

-IF you wish your project to grow, you cannot ignore the user issue tracker messages either. as theyll see theres no progress, and they will start ignoring your project in favor of “active developments”.
+IF you wish your project to grow, you cannot ignore the user issue tracker messages either.
+As they will see theres no progress, and they will start ignoring your project in favor of “active developments”.

-Dont get me wrong, you do not need to fix everything five minutes after a message about it arrives, but showing users that you care about their input is crucial, if you wish to have users using your software.
-I.e. just leaving a short answer like “I dont yet understand what you told me, please could you explain a bit further” or “I am working on that, I will keep you posted if I find a way to fix this” makes a whole lot of difference.
+Do not get me wrong, you do not need to fix everything five minutes after a message about it arrives, but showing users that you care about their input is crucial, if you wish to have users using your software.
+I.e. just is leaving a short answer like “I don't yet understand what you told me, please could you explain a bit further” or “I am working on that, I will keep you posted if I find a way to fix these makes a whole lot of difference.